jade-lt/Event-Marketplace/README.md

 Future plans:

 I plan to add the option for each product/service to have a public-facing listing with availability calendars that are bookable in real time by clients, and a messaging platform between businesses and clients.

+Install instructions:

+Once cloned, start a terminal for both the client and server folders and run the "npm install" command in both to ensure you have the necessary dependencies.
+Then run the "npm start" command in both to start the servers.
+Open a browser and enter http://localhost:1234/ and this should open the app to the login page.